shivahanifi/SCDD-image-segmentation-keras/README.md

  --n_classes=50
 ```
 ## SCDD dataset
+Download the data folders from the [SCDD repository](https://github.com/TheMakiran/BenchmarkELimages).
 For initial tests, a validation images and their corresponding masks from the SCDD dataset are prepared in the shared folder.
 For validation and visualization use the following commands:

 ### Validation